-The CR207/ CR247 completes a southern extent of the north to south connection running parallel to IH35 between the Zodiac Airport, FM51, FM922, the CR200 Extension and down into Denton County.
-This alignment will provide a pivotal alternative north to south connection through the county during the IH35 widening and an improve overall connectivity in central Cooke County.
-The alignment will be a 2-4 lane minor arterial in 120 feet of right-of-way.
+The CR207/ CR247 Connection completes a southern extent of the north to south connection running parallel to IH35 between the Zodiac Airport, FM51, FM922, the CR200 Extension and down into Denton County.
+This alignment will provide a pivotal alternative north to south connection through the county during the IH35 widening and an improved overall connectivity in central Cooke County.
+The alignment will be a two (2) to four (4) lane minor arterial in 120 feet of right-of-way.